The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 it snapshots buffs on the player at the time of casting the action (although it doesn't snapshot debuffs on the target, such as
 Chain Stratagem).
 This means **if you start channeling Flamethrower on the last GCD of buffs, they'll last for the full duration**.
-This only requires a modest 1.13x buff multiplier for Flamethrower to edge out Heated Combo on two targets, and of course it's an even bigger gain on 3 or more targets.
+This only requires a modest 1.13x buff multiplier for Flamethrower to edge out Heated Combo on two targets, and of course it's an even bigger gain on three or more targets.

 ## Tick Fishing